Want a one-on-one consultation? Apply here for a starter diagnosis on Instagram Live.

 How old is your starter in both starter years and human years?

-Eleanor turned six years old on February 10th this year.
+Eleanor was born on February 10th, 2014.
 Some starters at the sourdough library in Belgium are well over 100 years old.
 So I’d say mine is still an infant by human standards.

 Why do I need to throw away the starter that I remove at feedings?